Robert Franz: Biography

 In 1878 or 1879, he made an extensive search for Bach manuscripts in various towns, villages and country houses in Germany.
-Supposedly, he discovered a park surrounding Schloss Witzthun where young trees were being protected from their supporting poles by paper instead of the customary cloth or leather.
+Supposedly, he discovered that in a park surrounding Schloss Witzthun where young trees were being protected from their supporting poles by paper instead of the customary cloth or leather.
 On examination, the paper turned out to be Bach manuscripts.
 After questioning the gardener, Franz found a trunk of them, including a number of violin sonatas.
 Although this account was printed in The New York Times, Franz declared it was "entirely untrue".

-In addition to songs, he set the 117th Psalm for double choir and wrote and a four-part Kyrie; he also edited Emanuele d'Astorga's Stabat Mater and Francesco Durante's Magnificat.
+In addition to songs, he set the 117th Psalm for double choir and wrote a four-part Kyrie; he also edited Emanuele d'Astorga's Stabat Mater and Francesco Durante's Magnificat.
 On his seventieth birthday he published his only pianoforte piece.
 He also transcribed Schubert's String Quartet in D minor ("Death and the Maiden") for piano duet (1878) and made arrangements of Mozart's Quintets in C minor and C major.